-Those who have taken their fitness level one step higher to focus on a more specialized form of fitness exercise will appreciate Asics CrossFit shoes and Asics weightlifting shoes.
-The former have a dedicated low-profile midsole that is ideal for functional training and other high-intensity workouts.
-On the other hand, it is the opposite for a lifting trainer, which has a higher heel drop for lower squats.
+Those who have taken their fitness level one step higher to focus on a more specialized form of fitness exercise will appreciate the brand's CrossFit footwear and weightlifting trainers.
+The former have a dedicated low-profile midsole that is ideal for functional fitness and other high-intensity workouts.
+It is the opposite for a lifting trainer, which has a sturdy, elevated heel drop that allows for better ankle mobility during squats.

 Pricing of Asics Training Shoes